Changes of Latitude and Attitude – Constants in Life

 Consider the following:

-Following parallel lines, we live, eat, dress and follow sports and recreational activities according to our experiences which are garnered through years of adaptation from cultural and childhood practices.
+Following parallel lines, we live, eat, dress and follow sports and recreational activities according to our experiences which are garnered through years of adaptation from cultural and childhood practice.
 Thus, we follow horizontal latitudes which may never waver as we remain on the same path.

 This is the representation of our subconscious lateral thoughts are driven or being influenced by external stimulus.
 The external stimulus may be others opinion such as things we read and see and experience in our normal sphere.
 This is a display of the lateral mind in action, degrees of latitude.